 - Fair rental value

-I have my Short Term Rental insurance!
+I have my Short Term Rental insurance.
 What else can I do?

-Even though insurance can offer you piece of mind, it’s always better to be prepared and take additional steps to make the home sharing experience a good one for you and your guests.
+Even though insurance can offer you peace of mind, it’s always better to be prepared and take additional steps to make the home sharing experience a good one for you and your guests.
 Here are a few quick tips to help keep your home and contents safe when renting: